February 01, 2019

 “When I arrived, some members of my community were a little taken aback by the brown man with a Spanish sounding last name who claimed to be the new American volunteer.
 To them, Americans were white, blonde, and we’re not named ‘Yorman De La Rosa.’
 Today, a lot of them understand that America is a country of immigrants and that Americans can be Black, Latino, White, Asian, Arab, Christian, Jewish, and or Muslim.” said De La Rosa.
 “I believe that I have helped dismantle the belief that to be American is to be White.”

 From Allentown to Kutztown to D.C. to Morocco, De La Rosa is officially smitten with wanderlust, eager to have more of the world at his feet.
-And with plans to continue his interest in international studies at a graduate level, he no dblue eyedoubt will.

 “Prior to the Peace Corps, I had very little interest in traveling, but now that I’ve seen a little bit of the world, I want to see the rest.”